MihinP/WEHI_Latex_Template/README.md

 - Built-in citation and bibliography management
 - Chapter and section templates
 - Figure and table management
-- Support for mathematical equations and scientific notation
+- Support for mathematical equations, scientific notation and formatted code snippets
 - Customizable page layouts and formatting

 ## Prerequisites